openstack/keystone/doc/source/configuration.rst

 Generating SSL certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Certificates for secure HTTP communication can be generated by:
+Certificates for encrypted HTTP communication can be generated by:

 .. code-block:: bash